hesor85/full-stack/README.md

 Install globally by running `npm install -g nodemon`

-Run `npm watch` to start the server with nodemon.
+Run `npm run watch` to start the server with nodemon.